-Execute TestNg Using Command Prompt: In our previous post, we have understood how we can execute our selenium TestNG class using any editor like Eclipse.
-But running the TestNG classes using IDE is not only one way, but we can also able to execute our TestNG Class by below methods like:
+Execute TestNg Using Command Prompt: In our previous post, we understood how to execute our selenium TestNG class using any editor like Eclipse.
+But running the TestNG classes using IDE is not only one way, but we can also execute our TestNG Class by the below methods:

 - Ant / Maven – Using any continuous integration tool.